-- that the Ministry, in accordance with the Law and the Handbook on Project Operations and Grants (hereinafter: the Handbook), has defined project policies and procedures, including implementation rules, management, roles and responsibilities of institutions involved in implementation, guidelines, specific development plans, etc., which the contracting parties are obliged to respect; - that on 2024, a Public Call for the allocation of funds for financing the Energy Renovation Program for family houses and apartments implemented by local self-government units and municipalities, No. 1/24, was announced;
+- that the Ministry, in accordance with the Law and the Project Operations and Grant Manual, ie. The Manual or POGMhas defined project policies and procedures, including implementation rules, management, roles and responsibilities of institutions involved in implementation, guidelines, specific development plans, etc., which the contracting parties are obliged to respect; - that on a Public Call for the allocation of funds for financing the Energy Renovation Program for family houses and apartments implemented by local self-government units and municipalities, No.was announced;

-- the municipality has fulfilled the conditions of the Public Call for the allocation of funds for financing the Energy Renovation Program for family houses and apartments implemented by local self-government units and municipalities, No. 1/24; - by Decision, Funds Recipient has been awarded incentive funds for financing part of the Energy Renovation Program for family houses and apartments related to co-financing support to socially vulnerable citizens (hereinafter: Incentive Funds); - the allocated funds represent earmarked transfers that can be used for a specific purpose defined by this contract in accordance with the law regulating the financing of local self-government, and in case of non-compliance with contractual obligations, the Funds Recipient is obliged to return them in full to the budget of the Republic of Serbia; - all monetary funds under this contract are subject to value-added tax.
+- the municipality has fulfilled the conditions of the Public Call for the allocation of funds for financing the Energy Renovation Program for family houses and apartments implemented by local self-government units and municipalities, No. - by Decision, Funds Recipient has been awarded incentive funds for financing the Energy Renovation Program for family houses and apartments, including cofinancing support to socially vulnerable citizens (hereinafter: Incentive Funds); - the allocated funds represent earmarked transfers that can be used for a specific purpose defined by this contract in accordance with the law regulating the financing of local self-government, and in case of non-compliance with contractual obligations, the Funds Recipient is obliged to return them in full to the budget of the Republic of Serbia; - all monetary funds under this contract are subject to value-added tax.